gcharters/open-cloud-native-intro/README.md

 Inside the `open-cloud-native-intro` directory you'll see a `pom.xml` file for the maven build, a `Dockerfile` to build a docker image and a `src` directory containing the implementation.

-b.
-Compile and run the microservice application
+Build and run the microservice application:

-`mvn install liberty:run-server`
+`mvn install liberty:run`

 Building the application (`mvn install`) also downloads Open Liberty from Maven Central and installs it to `target/liberty`.
 The build also packages the application in the `target` directory in a WAR file, called `mpservice.war` and creates a minimal runnable jar containing Open Liberty and the application, called `mpservice.jar`.
-The `liberty:run-server` command (Maven goal) starts the `mpserviceServer` server in the `target/liberty` directory.
+The `liberty:run` command (Maven goal) starts the `mpserviceServer` server in the `target/liberty` directory.

 Note: you will see some warnings from the server relating to SSL configuration.
 These are expected and will be addressed later.

-c.
 To see what the app does, open a web browser at the following URL:
 <a href="http://localhost:9080/mpservice">http://localhost:9080/mpservice</a>

 This displays a simple web page that provides a link to the microservice.
 On that page, click on the link to the greeting service.
 This will call the microservice URL: